aaronbloomfield/ccc/hws/arbitrage/index.md

 When you finally submit your solution, it should print out exactly one line, as described above, and make the trade.

 Lastly, these DEXes have the ability to be "turned off" so that any attempt at a transaction will revert with an appropriate error message (either "trading not currently enabled" or "this DEX has been destructed").
 In the former case, it will be turned on again soon.
-In the latter case, the DEXes were likely replaced -- check the Canvas landing page for new DEX (and DDC) addresses.
+In the latter case, the DEXes were likely replaced -- check the blockchain explorer's links section for new DEX (and DDC) addresses.

 #### Usage

-The different DEX addresses are available from the Canvas landing page, in the `arbitrage_config.py` file in Canvas' Files.
+The different DEX addresses are available from the blockchain explorer's links section, in the `arbitrage_config.py` file in Canvas' Files.
 The intent is for you to comment out different DEXes in that file so that you can test it with different pairs.
-The version of [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) in the github repo does not have the addresses of the six DEXes deployed on the course-wide blockchain, but the version linked to from the Canvas landing page does.
+The version of [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) in the github repo does not have the addresses of the six DEXes deployed on the course-wide blockchain, but the version linked to from the blockchain explorer's links section does.

 Let's assume a standard price ratio of 1:10 (ETH:DDC).
 This means that the arbitrage_config.py file might have lines such as: